What is a financial advisor and what do they do?

 Pros

-• Construct an overall financial plan – Working with a financial advisor will help you build an overall financial strategy that can help bring clarity to your financial future.
-The strategy will be based on your individual needs and will take into account your unique attributes such as risk tolerance.
+- Construct a financial plan – Working with a financial advisor will help you build an overall financial strategy that can help bring clarity to your financial future.
+The strategy will be based on your individual needs and take into account your unique attributes such as risk tolerance.

 Cons

-• Fees may be high or unclear – Fees for financial advisors can be substantial and often run around 1 percent or more of your total assets.
-It also may be difficult to understand any other fees that are charged such as commissions around the sale of certain investment products.
+- Fees may be high or unclear – Fees for financial advisors can be substantial and often run around 1 percent or more of your total assets.
+It also may be difficult to understand other fees such as commissions from the sale of certain investment products.
 Be sure to ask an advisor how they’re compensated before agreeing to become a client.

 Financial advisor is a fairly broad term that refers to several different aspects of the financial world.
 Here are some of the tasks that may fall under the umbrella of financial advising.

-A wealth manager typically caters to high net worth clients and may provide specialized services directed at these individuals and families such as estate planning, tax advice or even advising on the sale of a business.
+- A wealth manager typically caters to high-net-worth clients and may provide specialized services directed at these individuals, such as estate planning, tax advice or even advising on the sale of a business.

 When to get a financial advisor